-- To create space for the permanent teeth to come out especially when the baby teeth do not fall out
+- To create space for the permanent teeth to develop, significantly when the baby teeth do not fall out

 - To remove extra teeth that may be blocking other teeth

-Tooth extraction begins with a dental X-ray of the area to properly view the location of the tooth, circumstances surrounding it, and plan the most suited way to extract it.
+Tooth extraction begins with a dental X-ray of the area to properly view the tooth's location and circumstances surrounding it and plan the most suitable way to extract it.

-After a tooth extraction, your dentist will ask you to bite on a piece of gauze and give you instructions including some dos and don'ts.
+Following the removal of your tooth, your dentist will ask you to bite on a piece of gauze and will offer you some dos and don'ts.

 Swelling and bleeding can last a day or two following the tooth extraction.
-Initial healing will then take two weeks at the very least.
-Wash your mouth with warm salt water 24 hours after the surgery to clean the area.
-The salt water rinse will consist of a half teaspoon of salt and a cup of warm water.
+Initial healing will then take two weeks, at the very least.
+Wash your mouth with warm salt water to clean the area 24 hours after the surgery.
+The saltwater rinse will consist of a half teaspoon of salt and a cup of warm water.

-Be wary of problems like a dry socket which happens in about three to four percent of extractions.
-A dry socket arises when a blood clot does not form in the area of the extracted tooth or when it breaks down earlier than expected.
+Watch out for problems like a dry socket affecting three to four percent of extractions.
+A dry socket arises when a blood clot does not form in the extracted tooth area or when it breaks down earlier than expected.

-When a dry socket happens, the bone which lies beneath is exposed to air and food, causing pain and bad odor and taste.
+When a dry socket occurs, the bone beneath becomes exposed to air and food, causing pain and a foul odor and taste.

 - You can apply an ice pack to the area where you had your procedure to control the swelling.
 Do this for ten minutes at a time.

-- Adjustments to your diet will have to be made.
-Eat soft and cool foods for several days, then slowly return your usual diet.
+- You have to adjust to your diet.
+Eat soft and cool food for several days, then slowly return to your usual diet.

 - Smoking is prohibited before, on the day, and at least 24 hours after the tooth extraction.